-- Market intermediaries should ensure that DEPs used for investment advice or recommendations do not influence retail investor behaviour to the benefit of the market intermediary and detriment of the retail investor.
+- 1. Market intermediaries should take reasonable steps to ensure that DEPs used for investment advice or recommendations do not influence retail investor behaviour to the benefit of the market intermediary and detriment of the retail investor.
 Market intermediaries should test whether DEPs used for investment advice or recommendations are in the best interest of the retail investor. - 2.
-When designing DEPs, market intermediaries should ensure that DEPs used for investment advice or recommendations are not solely intended to increase transaction volume and fees for the market intermediary.
+When designing DEPs, market intermediaries should take reasonable steps to ensure that DEPs used for investment advice or recommendations are not intended to increase transaction volume and fees for the market intermediary, without regard to the interests of retail investors.